 What is ringworm?

 Ringworm is the most common fungal skin infection seen in cats.
-Contrary to the name, ringworm is caused by a microscopic group of parasitic, fungal organisms known as dermatophytes (which means "plants that live on the skin").
+It is caused by a microscopic group of parasitic, fungal organisms known as dermatophytes (which means "plants that live on the skin").
 Ringworm invades the dead, outer layers of the skin, claws, and hair.

 Are there different types of dermatophytes?